Find the mean of a dataset by entering the numbers in the calculator below.

 How to Find the Mean

 The mean for a sample is denoted x̄ (pronounced x-bar), and the population mean is denoted μ (Greek letter mu).
-It is one of the fundamental observations of data used in summary statistics.
+It is one of the most commonly used summary statistics.

 You can find the mean using the following formula: